PruvoNet/apiDocs/source/includes/b2bApi/_repricing_modes.md

-# Repricing modes
+# Repricing Modes

 ## Automatic

-Pruvo will automatically perform the entire repricing flow
+Once a better rate is found for a monitored reservation, Pruvo will automatically re-book and notify your back office on the made changes (using your back office update endpoint).

 ## Semi Automatic

-Pruvo will notify your agents on price drops.
-An agent will access Pruvo's portal, where he can easily rebook the new reservation.
+Once a better rate is found for a monitored reservation, Pruvo will notify the assigned agent by email and require their verification prior to the one click re-booking process.